 Flood Risk Management

 Would you like to know more about the new flood risk management policy?
-Click here to view a short animated film on the new approach.
+View a short animated film on the new approach.
 Also helpful: the booklet Waterveiligheid.
-Begrippen begrijpen [Concepts of flood risk management; in Dutch].
+Begrippen begrijpen (Flood risk management concepts explained; in Dutch).

 New tools and tasking up to 2050

 Setting down the new standards does not mean that our work is done.
 In order to be able to apply the new standards, the central government is developing regulations and instruments – in consultation with the district water boards – with which the managing authorities can assess the safety of the dykes, dunes and dams.

 The assessments of the primary flood defence systems are making steady progress: by mid-2019, some 19 per cent had been assessed on the basis of the new standards that came into force on 1 January 2017.
 The work is thus well on schedule.
 By 2023, this will yield a national picture of dyke improvement tasking up to 2050.

 Dyke sections that do not meet the statutory standards will be tackled in the period leading up to 2050.
 The measures will be focused on prevention.
 The required protection level will be achieved by reducing the probability of flooding through robust dykes, dams, dunes, and storm surge barriers, and by creating sufficient room for rivers.
 Such measures will be carried out under the Delta Plan on Flood Risk Management.

 The public flood risk management portal (in Dutch) shows the progress made with respect to the round of assessments and to the dyke improvements carried out under the Flood Protection Programme.

 The Delta Plan on Flood Risk Management contains diagrams and tables reflecting the progress, scheduling, planning, and phasing of the flood protection projects.
 Furthermore, the “Monitoring, Analysing, Acting” method employed in this Delta Plan provides information regarding the question of whether its implementation is on schedule.

 Integrated River Management Programme